coursework-m/agentic_pm/README.md

 Agentic Portfolio Management (Agentic PM) is a multi-agent system for automated portfolio management, leveraging large language models (LLMs) and real-world financial data.
 The system simulates a team of agents (analyst, researcher, trader, etc.) collaborating to analyse market data, generate recommendations, and manage a portfolio, with a focus on accuracy and backtest performance.

+# Disclaimer: Not to be used to make real-world finacial decisions - this is a Masters Project and is not intended to be used for investment or trading or any kind.
+For Research and academic work only.

 ## Features

 - **Multi-Agent System:** Simulates a team of agents with distinct roles (analyst, researcher, trader, etc.) to collaboratively manage a portfolio.